MMMikeM/DND-Campaign/project/rules/7-enhancements.md

 To maintain balance across levels, there is a limit to the total number of **Spell Points (SP)** (Base SP Cost + Enhancement SP Costs) that can be spent on a single activation of any Spell.
 This limit typically increases as a character gains levels.
 The specific progression will be detailed on [Table X-Y: Maximum SP per Activation] (to be created later, likely tied to class progression or caster level).

 ### **7.4 Enhancement Categories by Spell**

-Okay, here are the first 10 enhancement sections updated to use tables, following the style of the Manipulate example.

----

-Okay, here are the first 10 spell enhancement sections reformatted using the agreed-upon "Best of Both" conventions, including the `(Requires: ...)` and `(Applies To: ...)` prefixes for clarity.

----

 ### 7.4.1 Adapt Self